-From nutritional health consultant Donna Borokinni's manifesto for health education (p.15), to young activist Jade Mulholland's call to reform the Gender Recognition Act (p.30), to Poverty Alliance and Child Poverty Action Group's joint call to top up child benefit by £5 per week (p.19), through to our number one call from young people from the GK Experience and Possibilities for Each and Every Kid (PEEK) (p.
+From nutritional health consultant Donna Borokinni's manifesto for food education (p.15), to young activist Jade Mulholland's call to reform the Gender Recognition Act (p.30), to Poverty Alliance and Child Poverty Action Group's joint call to top up child benefit by £5 per week (p.19), through to our number one call from young people from the GK Experience and Possibilities for Each and Every Kid (PEEK) (p.
 41), the campaign encompasses specific policy demands and broader calls for cultural change.

 In Children in Scotland magazine, you can read all 25 Calls and accompanying articles by expert contributors.